Kitanofuji Katsuaki: Retirement from sumo

 Kitanofuji remained in the Japan Sumo Association after his retirement, initially under the name of Izutsu.
 Shortly after retiring he branched out and set up his own Izutsu stable.
 In 1977, however, he became head of the Kokonoe stable of wrestlers following Chiyonoyama's death, and merged his stable back into Kokonoe.
 He gave the Izutsu name to former sekiwake Tsurugamine and adopted the Kokonoe name.
 During his tenure as head of Kokonoe stable both Chiyonofuji and Hokutoumi reached the rank of yokozuna, and he produced a number of other top division wrestlers such as Takanofuji and Tomoefuji.
 He handed over control of the stable to Chiyonofuji in April 1992, but he remained an oyakata under the name Jinmaku.
 In September 1993 he left Kokonoe stable and joined his former wrestler Hokutoumi's newly established Hakkaku stable.
 In February 1998 he failed to be re-elected to the Sumo Association's Board of Directors, and citing the lack of support from his fellow oyakata in the Takasago ichimon or group of stables, he decided to leave the organisation several years before the mandatory retirement age.
-However, he still often appears on television as a sumo analyst for NHK.
+He appeared on television as a sumo analyst for NHK's grand tournament broadcasts, and also wrote sumo commentary for the Chunichi Shimbun newspaper.
 In 2002, he performed his kanreki dohyō-iri or '60th year ring entrance ceremony' to commemorate his years as yokozuna.

 In January 2017 he took a break from sumo commentary in order to recuperate from heart surgery.
-As of 2023 he is still an NHK commentator at the age of 80, remaining in the public eye despite being outside of the Sumo Association for many years.
+In 2023, Kitanofuji continued to work as a commentator, at the age of 80, remaining in the public eye despite being outside of the Sumo Association for many years.
+However, he took a leave of absence from his commentary duties in March for health reasons.
+In September, his former student Hakkaku (former yokozuna Hokutoumi) reported at his own kanreki dohyō-iri that Kitanofuji had been hospitalized on September 2.
+At the start of the July 2024 tournament Kitanofuji briefly appeared on the NHK sumo broadcast in a pre-recorded video, in what would be his last on-camera appearance.

+Death

+Kitanofuji died at a hospital in Tokyo, on November 12, 2024, at the age of 82.
+His death was announced on November 20, the same day that his funeral was held in private.

+On December 18, 2024, a memorial for Kitanofuji was held at Hakkaku stable.
+Japan Sumo Association chairman Hakkaku said in his speech that he would do all he could to preserve and pass on the tradition of sumo to future generations, as a way of showing gratitude to his former stablemaster.